 Important Note for Web

-If you're building for the web, remember don't import dart:io
+If you're building for the web, remember don't import dart:io.
+It won't work there.
+Instead, use package:flutter/foundation.dart which is web-friendly and provides defaultTargetPlatform and kIsWeb.

 Using these simple checks helps you build apps that feel right on every platform!